The Thyroid Reference Guide

 Side Effects Of Estrogen - Immune Complex - SupplementCANCER

 A major negative side effect of estrogen is the development of breast cancer in millions of women every year.
 As estrogen supply is necessary for cancerous breast growth, physicians have determined that by lessening estrogen production is a viable way to fight breast cancer.
-On another note, it has been noted in many clinical studies that increased estrogen supplies in males helps to battle against cancer of the prostrate.
+Firstly, numerous clinical studies highlight a key point.
+They note that increased estrogen levels in men can help combat prostate cancer.

 OVERALL HEALTH